Key Stage 4 - Recent Changes 2018-2019

 Key Stage 4 students follow courses in both English Language and English Literature as separate GCSE subjects.
 A key change is that the course content for both has been made more challenging, focusing on a wider range of texts both literary and non-literary written in previous centuries.
 All assessments will take place at the end of Year 11, as formal examinations and all students will now sit the same examination papers.

 As for mathematics, while two separate tiers of exam papers will still exist, and assessment will, as always, be through three terminal examinations, it should be noted that the course content, as in GCSE English, has been made significantly more difficult.

-For Year 11 this summer almost all subjects have new numbered GCSEs, replacing the old lettered system.
+For Year 11 in 2019, all subjects have new numbered GCSEs, replacing the old lettered system.

 Grades A* to G have been replaced by grades 9 to 1.